nanocortex/metube-firefox-addon/README.md

 - **Auto Start**: Automatically starts the download when the file is ready.
   **Default**: `true`

 - **One-Click Mode**: Sends the current page to the MeTube instance with one click.
   **Default**: `false`

+- **Strict Playlist Mode**: Only download playlists when URL explicitly points to a playlist.
+When enabled, prevents downloading entire playlists (like YouTube Mixes) when you only want to save the currently playing video.
+  **Default**: `false`

 - **Send Custom Headers**: Enables the inclusion of custom headers when queueing to the MeTube instance.
   **Default**: `false`

 - **Custom Headers**: Specify the custom header name and value for authentication or other purposes.